rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 {% include _toc.html %}

+Google CEO Sundar Pichai said in 2016:

+> "Machine learning is a core, transformative way by which we’re rethinking how we’re doing everything.
+We are thoughtfully applying it across all our products, be it search, ads, YouTube, or Play.
+And we’re in early days, but you will see us — in a systematic way — apply machine learning in all these areas."

 Machine learning is a type of AI (Artificial Intelligence) that enables computers to do things without being explicitly programmed by human developers.

+Use of hard-coded rules crafted by human programmers is called "symbolic AI”.
+This was the paradigm with "expert systems" in the 1980s.

+Rather than explicit programming, Machine Learning algorithms identify identify rules through "training” based on many examples.

-EXAMPLE: In 2016, IBM's Watson software was able to beat the Jeopardy game champion by "learning" from books and encyclopedias.
+For example, in 2016, IBM's Watson software was able to beat the Jeopardy game champion by "learning" from books and encyclopedias.

-In other words, machine learning builds a "model" from <strong>example</strong> inputs to make data-driven predictions vs. following strictly static program instructions (logic defined by human developers).
+The software makes use of a "model" from <strong>example</strong> inputs to make predictions vs. following strictly static program instructions (logic defined by human developers).

-IBM's programmers only created the "algorithms" that enabled the computer to learn.
+Machine Learning programmers only create the program that enables the computer to learn.

-Machine learning algorithms identify information from data fed through "generic" (general purpose) algorithms which build their own logic from detecting <strong>patterns</strong> within the data.
+Machine learning algorithms identify information from data fed through "generic" (general purpose) algorithms which build their own logic from detecting <em>patterns</em> within the data.

 Patterns are recognized by neural network algorithms.
 A neural network has multiple layers.
-At the top (or left) layer, the network trains on a specific set of "features" and then sends that information to the next layer.
+At the top (or left) input layer, the network trains on a specific set of "features" and then sends that information to the next layer.
-The network takes that information, combines it with other features and passes it to the next layer, and so on.
+That combines it with other features and passes it to the next layer, and so on.

-Due to the advancement of distributed compute resources, organizations are generating an torrant of image, text, and voice data from which insights are not previously possible.
+Models using a small number of layers are called "shallow learning”.

+"Deep learning" is a specific subfield of machine learning.
+The "deep" in "deep learning" is not about "deeper” understanding, but about the depth of various filters in a multi-stage information distillation operation.
+Each stage extracts some meaning from different representations of the input.

+Deep learning learns
+all layers of representation "greedily", in parallel at the same time, rather than each layer in succession.
+Intermediate incremental representations are learned jointly.
+Each layer is updated to follow the representational needs of layers above and below itself.

+## Gradient Boosting

+To address shallow learning problems, where structured data is available,
+"gradient boosting machines" have been used.

+Practitioners of gradient boosting make use of the XGB library, which supports both the two most popular languages of data science: Python and R.

 ## Introductory Resources